nlp-dke/nlp-dke.github.io/_pages/rareWordNMT.md

 ---
 permalink: /data/rareWordNMT/
-title: "Data sets"
+title: "Rare words in Neural machine translation"
 ---

-#  Rare words in Neural machine translation

 You can download the data at: